Skip to main content

 There are likely several reasons that are driving the rise in melanoma cases.
 One major factor is that the UK’s population is growing and ageing, which naturally increases the number of cancer cases overall.

-But this only explains part of the picture.
-People have become more aware of the signs and symptoms of skin cancer, and tools to detect melanoma are improving.
+That’s just a small part of the picture.
+Rising melanoma rates are linked to the fact people have also become more aware of the signs and symptoms of skin cancer, and tools to detect melanoma are improving.

-Though this means more people are being diagnosed, these new developments in research and early diagnosis are offering people with melanoma better treatment outcomes.
+Though this means more people are being diagnosed, advances in research and early diagnosis are leading to better treatment outcomes, so more people with melanoma can live longer, better lives.

 Protect to prevent